6. Dolphin – Phase 3#

 • While loops of the form while(cond) body where cond is an expression and body is a statement (see compound statements below).
 Note: the parentheses around the condition are part of the syntax of while loops.

 • For loops of the form for(init; cond; update) body.
-The initialization part, init may be a declaration block (without a semicolon, as init and cond are already separated by a ; as part of the syntax of the for loop).
+The initialization part, init may be an expression, or a declaration block (without a semicolon, as init and cond are already separated by a ; as part of the syntax of the for loop).
 Both cond and update are expressions and body is a statement (see compound statements below).
-Note: the parentheses around init; cond; update are part of the syntax of while loops.
+Note: the parentheses around init; cond; update are part of the syntax of for loops.
 Each of the parts init, cond, and update may be omitted.
 That is, for(;;);, for(; i < 10;);, for(var i : int = 12; i > 10;);, etc. are all valid for loops.

 • Break statement: break; (Note: the ; ist part of the syntax of the statement.)